enviromapholdings/Docs/getting-started-analyst/view-and-print-samples.rst

 .. note::

 	If this is the first time this collection has been opened, you will first need to confirm the samples.
-Click the **Save Changes** button on the *Select Samples* popup to continue, or proceed to _`Adding or Editing Samples for a Collection`_ to make any changes.
+Click the **Save Changes** button on the *Select Samples* popup to continue, or proceed to -`Adding or Editing Samples for a Collection`_ to make any changes.

 A window will popup, showing all of the samples defined for this collection.
 You can view their placement on the building map by selecting the *Show Maps* button on the lower right, and can revert back to the sample list view by selecting the button once more, which will now be labeled *Show Samples*